-CERTIFICATION OF THE SEPARATE FINANCIAL STATEMENTS PURSUANT TO ART.
-81 TER OF THE CONSOB REGULATION ADOPTED WITH RESOLUTION 11971 OF 14 MAY 1999, AS AMENDED 1. ' Ne, the undersigned, Claudio Albertini as chief executive officer and Grazia Margherita Piolanti as financial reporting officer of IGD SIIQ S.p.A., hereby declare, including in ; accordance with Art.
-154-bis (3) and (4) of Legislative Decree 58/98: the adequacy of in relation to the characteristics of the business; and the company's due compliance with the administrative and accounting procedures for the preparation of the separate fInancial statements during the year 2015.
-2. W e also confirm that: 2.
-1. the separate financial statements: a) have been prepared in accordance with the applicable International Accounting Standards recognized by the European Union pursuant to Regulation 1606/2002/EC of the European Parliament and the Council of 19 July 2002; b) correspond to the ledgers and accounting entries; c) provide fair and truthful disclosure of the financial status and performance of the issuer; 2.
-2 the directors' report contains a reliable analysis of the performance, results, and current situation of the issuer, along with a description of the main risks and uncer- tainties to which it is exposed. gna, 3 March 2016 Rolo gna, o maron 2010 Bolo
+CERTIFICATION OF THE SEPARATE FINANCIAL STATEMENTS

+PURSUANT TO ART.
+81 TER OF THE CONSOB REGULATION ADOPTED WITH RESOLUTION 11971 OF 14 MAY 1999, AS AMENDED

+- We, the undersigned, Claudio Albertini as chief executive officer and Grazia Margherita Piolanti as financial reporting officer of IGD SIIQ S.p.A., hereby declare, including in accordance with Art.
+154-bis (3) and (4) of Legislative Decree 58/98: - the adequacy of in relation to the characteristics of the business; and - the company's due compliance with the administrative and accounting procedures for the preparation of the separate flnancial statements during the year 2015. - 2.
+We also confirm that: - 2.1. the separate financial statements: - a) have been prepared in accordance with the applicable International Accounting Standards recognized by the European Union pursuant to Regulation 1606/2002/EC of the European Parliament and the Council of 19 July 2002; - b) correspond to the ledgers and accounting entries; - c) provide fair and truthful disclosure of the financial status and performance of the issuer; - 2.2 the directors' report contains a reliable analysis of the performance, results, and current situation of the issuer, along with a description of the main risks and uncertainties to which it is exposed.

-Claudio Albertini Chief Executive Officer Grazia Margherita Piolanti Financial Reporting Officer Fullert have Meyhoutes
+Claudio Albertini Chief Executive Officer